-At 15 years of age, she was drugged, raped and tortured for two long years.
-Kept in bondage, forced to pay back an impossible debt as a sex slave.
-All the while living at home, attempting to keep her family safe.
+At 15 years of age, she was drugged, raped and tortured for two long years — kept in bondage, forced to pay back an impossible debt as a sex slave — all the while living at home, attempting to keep her family safe.

-She attended school during the day along side of her traffickers, only to be called into ‘service’ late each night while her unknowing family slept.
+She attended school during the day along side of her traffickers, only to be called into “service” late each night while her unknowing family slept.
 Involuntarily involved in a large criminal ring, Theresa endured more as a child than most adults will ever face their entire lives.

-New 'Theresa Flores Law' passes Michigan Senate!
+BREAKING NEWS: New “Theresa Flores Law” passes Michigan Senate!